Cerma

 - Cerma Blue Ice A/C Treatment — ceramic compressor protection ($57.20)

 In most cases, yes.
-Power steering pump whine is typically caused by internal friction and wear on the pump vanes or gears.
-Cerma's SiC ceramic coating reduces friction on these surfaces, which quiets the pump.
-If the pump has mechanical failure (broken vanes, seized bearings), the treatment cannot repair structural damage — but for friction-related noise, it's highly effective.
+Power steering pump whine is typically caused by internal friction and wear on the pump vanes, gears, or bearings.
+Cerma's SiC ceramic coating reduces friction on these surfaces, which helps quiet the pump.
+Best results on pumps with normal wear-related noise.
+If the pump has structural mechanical failure (broken vanes, seized bearings, failed reservoir screens), the treatment cannot repair physical damage — but for friction-related noise, it is very effective.
+Cold-morning startup squeal often shows the most dramatic improvement.

 Yes.
 The SiC particles permanently bond to the metal surfaces inside your power steering pump, rack, and valve body.
 The ceramic coating survives fluid changes — when you flush or replace power steering fluid, the protection stays on the metal.
-No reapplication needed.
+No reapplication needed for the life of the steering system.

-Look under your hood for a power steering fluid reservoir (usually a small capped container near the engine with a steering wheel icon).
+Look under your hood for a power steering fluid reservoir (usually a small capped container near the front of the engine with a steering wheel icon on the cap).
 If you find one, you have hydraulic power steering and Cerma will work.
-If there's no reservoir, your vehicle likely has electric power steering (EPS), which doesn't use fluid.
-Most vehicles from 2012 and older have hydraulic; many newer vehicles have switched to electric.
+If there's no reservoir, your vehicle has electric power steering (EPS/EPAS), which doesn't use fluid — Cerma cannot treat electric systems.
+Most vehicles from 2012 and older have hydraulic power steering.
+Many newer vehicles (2013+) have switched to EPS.
+If you have an older truck, classic car, or heavy-duty vehicle (F-250, Silverado 2500, Ram 2500, Super Duty), you almost certainly still have hydraulic power steering.

 Made in the USA by Cerma Treatment (Bijou Inc.), Fort Myers, FL.
 Environmentally safe.
 Solvent-free.
 PTFE-free.
 30-day return policy.
 Free shipping on orders over $150.
 Ships to US & Canada.
 Questions?
 Call 239-344-9861 or email info@cermatreatment.com.